szilvia-csernus/ai-image-generation/README.md

    Windows: `venv\Scripts\activate`

+4. Select interpreter in VSCode:

+   (on Mac) Cmd + Shift + P  ---> Select Interpreter ---> Select the created venv environment

-4. Install the python dependencies:
+5. Install the python dependencies:

    `pip install -r requirements.txt`

-5. Create an `.env` file in the root folder and add your project's API key:
+6. Create an `.env` file in the root folder and add your project's API key:

    ```
    OPENAI_API_KEY=your-unique-opanai-project-key

    ```

-6. Run the Jupyter Notebook:
+7. Run the Jupyter Notebook:

    - `jupyter notebook` command will open the Notebook in the browser.
    - The DALL-E-3 image generation code is in the `openai-dall-e.ipynb` file.